RomanHornung/bwm_article/README.md

-# BWM-Paper
-**Prediction approaches for partly missing multi-omics covariate data: A literature review and an empirical comparison study**
+# Electronic appendix to the article 'Prediction approaches for partly missing multi-omics covariate data: A literature review and an empirical comparison study'

 Roman Hornung, Frederik Ludwigs, Jonas Hagenberg, Anne-Laure Boulesteix

 This repository was written largely by Frederik Ludwigs and Jonas Hagenberg.